Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

    -    Average Cost Per Encounter e.g. £3,144 ((-3.5% | reduced by £120) and Formatted in Green with Up-pointing Arrow to show improvement.

 - 	How many patients have been admitted (over time)
-- 		xxxx
-   - 	Total Costs e.g. xx £3,457
+- 		Total Costs e.g. £3,457
 - 		Total Readmissions Rate e.g. 59.4% (310 patients | increased by 12) and formatted in Red if higher than set Target
+-

 - How long are patients staying in the hospital (Weekly and Monthly)
 - 		Average Duration of a visit	e.g. 42 mins (-3.5% | reduced by 12mins) and Formatted in Green to show improvement.

 -
 3. Overview page: This page is designed for the executive team, providing answers to the main questions.
 It helps administrators and clinicians move from reactive problem-solving to proactive management.
 The core question it answers is: "Are we improving the quality and efficiency of patient care?"
 4. Costs (by encounters) and Insurance information: This page focuses on encounter costs and related insurance information.
 5. Encounters: This page distinguishes between admissions and visits, providing clear insights.